bryonbaker/beach-house/README.md

 * The Yellow bin is for recycling
 * The Red bin is for landfill.

+Bin and green-waste liners are in the third drawer in the kitchen.

 ## 🔥 The Fireplace 🔥

 ### Lighting the fire